 Sheraton Hanoi Hotel Vietnam is so worth the price (or point redemption)

 I definitely think the Sheraton Hanoi Hotel in Vietnam is so worth the price for what you get.
 The customer service is exceptional, the rooms are great, and the food is delicious.
-The location is the only downside and something to keep in mind if you decide to stay here.
+The location and the fact that it is outdated is the only downside and something to keep in mind if you decide to stay here.

 Would you stay at the Sheraton Hanoi Hotel in Vietnam?
 Leave your thoughts in the comments below.